NateGarrison2/security-analytics-pipeline/README.md

 ```bash
 docker-compose up --build
 ```
 > This will build the ETL container, start the PostgreSQL database, generate simulated SIEM data, clean it, and load it into the database.
+This shows some behind-the-scenes of each of the python scripts running and the PostgreSQL database being created/loaded into.
+Ctrl+C once python_etl exits with code 0.

 5. Verify containers are running:
 ```bash